-Since this is us answering an interview question, we want to let you in on a little secret – this question is not about the page.
-The other questions that belong to this genre are: How do you test an alarm clock or toaster or computer mouse or ATM machine or a can of soda etc.
+Since this is answering an interview question, we want to let you in on a little secret–this question is not about the page.
+The other questions that belong to this genre are: How do you test an alarm clock, toaster, computer mouse, ATM, or a can of soda, etc.

-It is really important to remember that no one cares how well we understand or can use a toaster.
-This is to understand your test strategy, how do you think on the fly and your decision making skills.
+It is really important to remember that no one cares how well we understand or can use an appliance.
+This is about your test strategy, quick thinking, and decision-making abilities.

-I have the heard the following answers in the past about web page testing:
+I have heard the following answers in the past about web page testing:

-- I will check if the right click and left click are working.
+- I will check if the right and left clicks are working.

-- I will check if the mouse is connected to the power etc.
+- Among other things, I will check if the mouse is connected to power.

-While these answers are right, they do not constitute the complete, comprehensive and effective answer.
+While these answers are right, they do not constitute a complete, comprehensive, and effective answer.
 Take a moment to figure out what your testing strategy is going to be.

-Let us try this.
-I say this often in my QA class and I will say this again, Testing is a 3 step process.
+How about we try this out?
+I keep saying this in my QA class and I’ll say it one more time: Testing is a 3 step process.

-Step #2: In each of these requirements, WHAT would you test (Test condition/scenario/objective)
+Step #2: For each of these requirements, what would you test (Test condition/scenario/objective)?

 Here is how I would go about answering this question and this is for an alarm:

-Some requirements lead to one test conditions.
-For example, requirement: alarm goes off at the set time.
-I can only check one condition-Setting the time and letting the alarm go off or ring.
+Some requirements lead to one test condition.
+For instance, the alarm needs to go off at the set time.
+I can only check one condition, i.e. setting the time and letting the alarm go off or ring.

 Some requirements lead to multiple test conditions.
-For example, requirement: different tunes can be set.
-I will have to check for setting multiple alarm times with same tune and different alarm times with different alarm tunes.
+For example, users need to set different tunes.
+I will have to check to set multiple alarm times with the same tune and different alarm times with different alarm tunes.

-So a requirement might yield into one test condition or many.
+So a requirement might yield to one or multiple test conditions.
 Figuring out what they are is STEP 2.
-Once this is done, I would write down or find out, the exact operations to be performed in order to perform a test.
-For example, if I need to set the alarm, what button should I push, how long should I wait, etc.
+Once this is done, I would write or find out the exact operations to be performed to perform a test.
+Like, if I gotta set the alarm, which button do I press and how long do I wait and stuff?

-After all this is done I would first look for the alarm being powered ON and then start testing by following the steps identified in Step 3.”
+Once all this is done, I would first look for the alarm to be powered ON and then test by following the steps identified in Step 3.

-As you can see, this is quite a mouthful.
-It looks like a big, huge answer, but trust me it takes about 60-70 seconds to say it all.
-(Yes, I timed it :) ) But in case you need to better organize your thoughts, you can jot down a few points on a paper which will give you a better direction.
+As you can see, this is quite a lot.
+It looks like a huge answer, but trust me, it takes about 60-70 seconds to say it all.
+(Yes, I timed it).
+But in case you need to better organize your thoughts, you can jot down a few points on a paper which will give you a better direction.

 Note: Please let me know in the comments if this answer makes sense or if you would answer it differently.

-Media can be images, flash files, video or audio files, social media widgets or icons, dynamic elements (like scrolling content, e.g. stocks) other hyper links etc.
+Media can be as images, flash files, video or audio files, social media widgets or icons, dynamic elements (like scrolling content, e.g. stocks) other hyperlinks, etc.

-Most web pages of this category should satisfy the following considerations:
+Most web pages in this category should satisfy the following considerations:

 - Performance